ASUS TUF VG289Q

 Why Choose a 4K Monitor?

-Even if you’ve upgraded in recent years to a QHD (2560×1440) monitor, a 4K monitor still offers twice as many pixels, which is a boost in screen real estate, and something you’ll notice in both productivity tasks and day-to-day usage.
+Even if you’ve upgraded in recent years to a QHD (2560×1440) monitor, a 4K monitor still offers twice as many pixels – something you’ll instantly notice in day-to-day usage.

-As I said earlier, choosing a monitor is about a lot more than just resolution.
-You also want to consider the screen size, color accuracy, refresh rate, as well as extra features like a USB hub with Thunderbolt and power delivery, and a stand with as many adjustments as you can get.
+Choosing a monitor is not just about the resolution.
+You also want to consider things like the screen size, color accuracy, and refresh rate, as well as extra features like a built-in USB hub or an adjustable stand.

-When it comes to screen size, many consider 32” to be ideal for a 4K monitor.
-However, with smaller screens – like a 27″ screen – sharpness is better because there are more pixels per inch (known as PPI).
-This means you won’t be able to see individual pixels as easy as you would on a larger and less pixel-dense screen.
+Screen size: Many consider 32” to be ideal for a 4K monitor.
+However, on smaller screens (like a 27″ screen) sharpness is better because there are more pixels per inch (known as PPI).
+This means you won’t be able to see individual pixels as easily as you would on a larger and less pixel-dense screen.
+Also, smaller screens are generally cheaper.

 Best Budget 4K Monitors

-While this is definitely not a gaming monitor with a refresh rate of 60Hz, you do get AMD FreeSync which will help eliminate screen tearing and give you a smoother gaming experience.
+With a refresh rate of 60Hz and 5ms response time, this monitor isn’t at the top of the list for gamers.
+However, it does have AMD FreeSync which will help eliminate screen tearing and give you a smoother gaming experience.

-Overall, the LG 27UP850-W is the best budget 4K monitor for creatives that want impeccable color accuracy without paying professional monitors prices.
-It’s also an excellent all-round 4K monitor for users that just want the high resolution, as well as for folks that enjoy a bit of casual gaming.
+Why we like it: The LG 27UP850-W is an incredible budget 4K monitor for those that want impeccable color accuracy without paying professional monitor prices.
+It’s also an excellent all-round 4K monitor for users that just want a high resolution and easy USB-C laptop charging and connectivity.

 Dell’s Studio lineup of monitors is often overshadowed by the performance of high-end IPS panels from the Professional and Ultrasharp series.
 However, if you’re looking for a 27” 4K monitor on a budget, the S2721QS is a strong contender.